• Skip to primary navigation

 How to make Swiss Roll

-Then mix in vanilla extract and fold in flour.
-Pour the mixture into the tray, then tilt the tray so the mixture spreads evenly.
 Bake it for 12 minutes until golden.
 Tip it out onto a fresh piece of baking paper and immediately roll it up then leave it to cool.

+Once the sponge is cool, unroll it and spread jam on it, then a layer of whipped cream.
 Then tightly, but gently, roll up the sponge.
 Put it on a serving plate and cut off the ends to give it a neater, more presentable look.
-Add some extra whipped cream on top for decoration with a sprinkle of freeze dried raspberries if you like.
+Add some extra whipped cream on top for decoration with a fresh strawberries and a sprinkle of freeze dried strawberries if you like.

 Swiss Roll